Project Types in MOCO

 Project Types

-For projects on a time and material basis, all recorded services can usually be invoiced.
-Invoicing often occurs monthly.
+In time and material projects, typically all recorded services can be invoiced.
+Billing is often done on a monthly basis.

-Select "Time & Material" in the project (1).
-Entering a budget is optional and usually makes sense for monitoring purposes – a target date is not necessary. » Option for monthly hour contingent
+Select "Time & Material" in the project options (1).
+Entering a budget is optional but generally makes sense for monitoring – a target date is not necessary. » Option for monthly hour quota

 Non-billable Hours

-Entire services (e.g., acquisition efforts) or individual hours can be set to "Non-billable" (e.g., certain corrections that are "on the house").
-They do not count towards budget progress but do affect the project (profitability calculation/internal hourly rate).
+Entire services (e.g., acquisition efforts) or individual hours can be marked as "Non-billable" (e.g., certain corrections that are "on the house").
+They do not count towards the budget progress but do impact the project (profitability calculation/internal hourly rate).

 Third-party costs and other services that are independent of time tracking are recorded under Additional services.

-Up to date, recorded billable services accumulate in the project list as billable amount (2) in the project list.
+All recorded billable services accumulate in the project list under billable amount (2) .
 A click leads directly to the invoicing option.
-Check "Billable Items" (3) and select "Create Invoice" (via the arrow alternative Detailed Invoice or Compact Invoice can be chosen).
+"Billable items" (3) can be reviewed and "Create Invoice" selected (alternative options Detailed Invoice or Compact Invoice are available via the dropdown).

-An hourly report for the invoice is automatically generated and can be sent along with the email.
-To do this, select the checkbox in the shipping dialog or define it generally for the project in the invoicing information (4).
+A timesheet for the invoice is automatically generated and can be included when sending the email.
+Select the checkbox in the dispatch dialog or define it generally for the project in the invoicing info (4).

 projekte nach aufwand abrechnen bzw. time & materialEnglish image not yet available...